-BASKETBALL TEAMS (FOR MEN AND WOMEN): The men's and women's basketball teams are members of the Alabama Junior College Conference and the National Junior College Athletic Association.
-Both basketball teams boast an enviable record.
-The College is honored by the teams having won several conference championships and by the coaches having been selected as All-Conference Coaches on numerous occasions.
+BASKETBALL TEAMS FOR MEN AND WOMEN: The men's and women's basketball teams are members of the Alabama Junior College Conference and the National Junior College Athletic Association.
+Both basketball teams boast an enviable record as winners of several conference championships.
+BSCC coaches have been selected as All-Conference Coaches on numerous occasions.

 WOMEN'S SOFTBALL TEAM: Bishop State Community College offers softball for women as one of its intercollegiate sports.
 The softball team is a member of the Southern Division of the Alabama Junior and Community College Conference.
 All home games are played at the softball complex located on the Southwest Campus.
-All student athletes meet the academic and athletic requirements for participation.